Sandy beach at the base of Mohegan Bluffs on the southern shore of Block Island

 The Rhode Island State House in the capital city of Providence

-Horseback riding along the waterfront in Warwick, Rhode Island
+Horseback riding along the waterfront in Warwick

 The Breakers, former Vanderbilt home and one of the Newport Mansions